Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Picking up litter during the hot summer months is not my favorite thing to do, but I'm proud of the sections of roadside my husband and I keep clean.
-When we know the highway mowers will be in our area soon, we make a special effort to keep the litter picked up.

 It's spring and people are getting in the cleaning mood.
 We want our houses and yards to look nice.
 But have you ever considered helping to keep our roads clean?